diegoddox/speedsters/packages/react/README.md

       milliseconds: 16;
     };

-    sreact.component(this, options);
+    sreact.classComponent(this, options);

     /*
      * Because this method is been bind on the constructor
-     * it will be measure by the sreact.component.
+     * it will be measure by the sreact.classComponent.
      *
      * NOTE: Arrow function will not be measured.
      */